 Great news from Free and Open Source World!

-From Netscape to Mozilla to Firefox, the people behind the scenes, are demonstrating the world that Open Source Software can take the lead and seriously drive the software industry with competence (and now with numbers).
-Today browsers war is no more on features (for this there are plugins), but on efficiency and standards compliance, and I must admit the improvements are genuine.
+From Netscape to Mozilla to Firefox, the people behind the scenes are showing the world that Open Source Software can take the lead and seriously drive the software industry with competence (and now with numbers).
+Today's browser war is no more about features (b/c plugins), but on speed and standards compliance (I must admit the improvements are genuine).

 Yesterday and today I made my bit by downloading it from home, from office and spreading the word with my colleagues.
 Thanks Mozilla ;P

 On another subject, wine devs reached a milestone: after almost fifteen years (yes, that is a lot), of hard work, they released the most anticipated wine-1.0 release.
-This is also good news, because, when at some point in time Microsoft would drop support for their legacy OSes (like Win 98), there won't be possibility to keep that software running.
-I know, today may sound insane using this plain old software, but wine is more than that: we can also play DirectX 9 video games via wine.
+This is also good news, because, when at some point in time Microsoft would drop support for their legacy OSes (like Win 98), it won't be possible to keep that software running.
+I know, today may sound insane using this plain old software, but wine is more than that: wine can also play DirectX 9 video games via wine.

-Though I must admit I can't have full Windows XP performance with wine (as a personal, and not scientifically demonstrable rule, I consider full 1600x1200 XP performance equivalent to full 1400x900 performance with wine), I hope someday GPUs (such as the new Geforce GTX 280), will become enough powerful to allow me to play my favourite videogames @ 30+ fps under wine, using my native lcd res (on my case 1920x1200, maybe "next" nVIDIA die shrink @ .55nm will do).
+Unfortunately you can't have full Windows XP performance with wine (as a personal, and not scientifically demonstrable rule, I consider full 1600x1200 XP performance equivalent to full 1400x900 performance with wine), I hope someday GPUs (such as the new Geforce GTX 280), will become powerful enough to allow you to play your favourite videogames @ 30+ fps under wine, perhaps using native lcd res (I'm currently on 1920x1200, maybe "next" nVIDIA die shrink @ .55nm will do).

-Since I'm on the HW scene, I wish to express perplexity about the "new" intel Atom processors: their performance are a dinosaur jump back to past.
-On the HW upgrade italian forum I criticized the design by expressing my pov: they're not so exciting (even some intel engineers seemed to dislike that stuff, I've read it on an article somewhere @ ars).
+Since I'm on the HW scene, I wish to express perplexity about the "new" intel Atom processors: their performance are a dinosaur jump back to the past.
+On the HW upgrade italian forum I criticized the design by expressing my pov: they're not so exciting (even some intel Engineers seemed to dislike that stuff, or so did some ars article say).
 I mean, the concept is great and all, but forget good multitasking performance!

 That's all from my (new!) news section.